 Bombers weren’t the only problem though.
 German artillery had now got close enough to start shelling the harbour as well.
 Strong winds and violent surf were also testing the men evacuating on May 31, with a number of small boats that had joined the effort being capsized.

 In the skies above, Messerschmitts continued to duel with RAF fighters as they attempted to protect their bombers, which attacked in three waves that day.
-They downed six of them, and four fighters, but suffered their biggest loss of the campaign for their trouble – six Spitfires, eight Hurricanes and dive Defiants.
+They downed six of them, and four fighters, but suffered their biggest loss of the campaign for their trouble – six Spitfires, eight Hurricanes and five Defiants.
 Of course, the men on the beaches were also ‘defiants’, braving the air attacks and artillery fire to continue clambering aboard the vessels relentlessly sent to their rescue.
 53,230 made it out that day.

 June 1 was worse – in fact, the worst day so far, in terms of air attacks.
 Five major raids, featuring – as per the usual logistical impediments – big gaps in the RAF response.
 The result was, in many instances, hordes of Stukas diving out of clear blue skies, screaming at the hapless ships and men below as they dropped their payloads on them.